vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 - Just enter your email address for a free copy of my ebook, "How tow rite gooder."

 - White couple adopts adorable black Congressional district. [redlining, yada yada]

+- Jerry Garcia diet and exercise regimen:

+The most common reason

+owing to a lack of the discipline , not to mention the 45 minute guitar solos.

+Keith Richards, "I swear by it, mate."